Sudoku Dragon

 Two out of three strategy

 This makes extensive use of the Only Square rule.
 Some Sudoku authors refer to it as ‘slicing and slotting’.
 It is a quick way of solving squares as it can be done in your head by scanning the puzzle grid.
 It almost always finds a square or two that can be solved.
 At the heart of the technique is to take groups of three rows and columns in turn, working methodically through the whole grid.
 First look for all the 1s then all the 2s, 3s etc. all the way through to the 9s.
-Here's an example of how it works, for more details look at our 2 out of 3 strategy page or download our puzzle solver and the free guides.
+Here's an example of how it works, for more details look at our 2 out of 3 strategy page.

 Two out of Three strategy Look at the top three rows where the 1s are located - they are in row A column e (Ae) and Row C column a (Ca) There is no 1 in row B, it must go in one of the blank squares.
 Because of the 1 in Ae it can not go in any other of the squares in region Ad that is Bd; Be or Bf.
 By elimination there is only one square a 1 can go in row B and that is in the highlighted square Bi.
 Using the same logic for the following three rows D; E; F there is again two of them with a 1 in them: squares Eh and Ff.
 There is a 1 missing from row D and because of the 1 in Eh it can't be in Di, 1 must be assigned to Dc.
 For the last three rows there are already three 1s Gd; Hb and Ig so there is no 1 remaining to be allocated.